 Published Nov 7, 2025

-Microsoft Teams will update the Rate My Call feedback to a single-screen thumbs up/down system with problem tokens and comments, rolling out December 2025.
-This change may increase reported poor call rates due to higher feedback response, not service decline.
-Admins should monitor and adjust thresholds accordingly.
+Microsoft Teams will update the Rate My Call survey to a single-screen thumbs up/down system with problem tokens and comments, rolling out late January 2026.
+Feedback metrics in the Call Quality Dashboard will change, possibly increasing reported poor calls due to higher user reporting, not service decline.

 Introduction